Coccidioidomycosis

 • Biopsy

-• Serologically specific antibody detection
+• Serological specific antibody detection

-• Intradermal skin test
+• Intracutaneous skin test

-• Frequent relapses.
+• Frequent relapses

 1. Bialek R, Gonzalez GM, Begerow D, Zelck UE.
 Coccidioidomycosis and blastomycosis: Advances in molecular diagnosis.
 FEMS Immunology & Medical Microbiology 2005;45:355-60.